dodie/unreal-coop-shooter-game/readme.md

 ### Soldier Bot

-They attack the players with a lightweight rifles.
-They seek cover as they advance, when wounded they try to retreat into a safe position so they can heal up.
+They attack the players with lightweight rifles and seek cover as they advance.
+When wounded they try to retreat into a safe position so they can heal up.

 ![Soldier Bot](https://raw.githubusercontent.com/dodie/unreal-coop-shooter-game/main/soldierbot.jpg "Soldier Bot")